-In recognition of Human Rights Day, the International Humanist and Ethical Union on December 10, 2012, released a report that details laws around the world which serve to restrict the rights to freedom of belief and expression, and instances of nonreligious persons facing discrimination and persecution.
+In recognition of Human Rights Day, our colleagues at the International Humanist and Ethical Union on December 10 each year release a report that details laws around the world which serve to restrict the rights to freedom of belief and expression, and instances of nonreligious persons facing discrimination and persecution.